BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image14.png"
 style="width:6.67708in;height:4.97917in" />

 Head to the right.
-I recommend healing sometime soon, there’ll be a few battles upcoming.
-Once you’re done, return, then go up.
+I recommend healing sometime soon, there'll be a few battles upcoming.
+Once you're done, return, then go up.
 Follow the path until you reach a larger room.
-Hop your way past all the rocks on the right, then you’ll enter a double battle against some Wild Pokemon.
+Hop your way past all the rocks on the right, then you'll enter a double battle against some Wild Pokemon.
 This is an easy fight if you have strong and fast Pokemon.

 Proceed to Route 4!